MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-remotefx-vgpu.md

 ## Install RemoteFX 3D Video Adapter (vGPU)

-Use the following steps to install and configure RemoteFX on the host for Windows Server 2016 and Windows 10:
+Follow these steps to install and configure RemoteFX on the host for Windows Server 2016 and Windows 10:

 1. Install the operating system.
 2. Install the latest Windows 10/Windows Server 2016 GPU drivers available from the graphics card vendor site.